-- 1 assure an accurate reproduction of the local climatology in terms of monthly accumulation. - 2 As rainfall was the only available data in the Liguria climatological atlas, the bias correction - 3 was not applied to the other variables of the EXPRESS-Hydro dataset. - 4 Nevertheless, several methods are available in literature to perform a bias correction - 5 (hereafter B.C.) on different variables (e.g., rainfall, temperature, etc.; Fang et al. 2015): - 6 amongst many, in this study a CDF-matching approach was selected (Fang et al. 2015). - 7 In order to preserve the seasonality and the inter-annual variability which can be found in the - 8 observational data as well as in the EXPRESS-Hydro ones, the correction was based on the - 9 monthly accumulations computed for both datasets.
-This led to generate 12 x N (where N is - the number of years of the dataset) maps of monthly-cumulated rainfall for EXPRESS-Hydro - and $12 \times N{obs}$ (being N{obs} the number of years of the observed dataset) timeseries representing - the actual accumulated rainfall for each month and for each of the available raingauges. - 13 To allow a direct comparison between the observed data and the modeled dataset, the monthly - 14 cumulated data from the raingauges were previously interpolated on the EXPRESS-Hydro - spatial grid by using a kriging technique with a Spherical variogram.
-No regression with other - spatialized variables (e.g., elevation) was performed because previous tests showed no - significant correlation.
-Due to the high density of the raingauge network and since the - interpolation was applied only to the monthly accumulation, possible errors introduced by the - interpolation are assumed to be negligible as short-lived and small-scaled rainfall events, - were addressed (see Boni et al., 2007 and Rebora et al. 2013). - 21 For each cell i, the empirical CDF (Cumulative Distribution Function) of both observed and - 22 modeled values were computed with the purpose of minimizing the distortions, these CDFs - were calculated separately for each month of the year
+In order to provide Continuum the most reliable input data, the EXPRESS-Hydro reanalysis precipitation data were bias-corrected with the actual raingauges so as to assure an accurate reproduction of the local climatology in terms of monthly accumulation.
+As rainfall was the only available data in the Liguria climatological atlas, the bias correction was not applied to the other variables of the EXPRESS-Hydro dataset.

+4 Nevertheless, several methods are available in literature to perform a bias correction 5 (hereafter B.C.) on different variables (e.g., rainfall, temperature, et c.; Fang et al. 2015): 6 amongst many, in this study a CDF-matching approach was selected (Fang et al. 2015).

+In order to preserve the seasonality and the inter-annual variability which can be found in the observational data as well as in the EXPRESS-Hydro ones, the correction was based on the monthly accumulations. computed for both datasets.
+This led to generate $12 \times N$ (where N is the number of years of the dataset) maps of monthly-cumulated rainfall for Express-Hydro and $12 \times N{obs}$ (being N{obs} the number of years of the observed dataset) timeseries representing the actual accumulated rainfall for each month and for each of the available raingauges.

+13 To allow a direct comparison between the observed data and the modeled dataset, the monthly 14 cumulated data from the raingauges were previously interpolated on the Express-Hydro 15 spatial grid by using a kriging technique with a Spherical variogram.
+No regression with other spatialized variables (e.g., elevation) was performed because previous tests showed no 16 significant correlation.
+Due to the high density of the raingauge network and since the 17 interpolation was applied only to the monthly accumulation, possible errors introduced by the 18 19 interpolation are assumed to be negligible as short-lived and small-scaled rainfall events, were addressed (see Boni et al., 2007 and Rebora et al. 2013).
+20

+For each cell i, the empirical CDF (Cumulative Distribution Function) of both observed and modeled values were computed: with the purpose of minimizing the distortions, these CDFs were calculated separately for each month of the year

-- 1 In the CDF-matching process the observations CDF was applied to the EXPRESS-Hydro time - 2 series of a given cell i in order to obtain the corrected time series of the monthly - 3 accumulation:
+In the CDF-matching process the observations CDF was applied to the Express-Hydro time series of a given cell i in order to obtain the corrected time series of the monthly accumulation: